bio-tools/biotoolsDocs/what_is_biotools.rst

 * **Tool Cards** *e.g.* https://bio.tools/signalp provide key information at a glance for registered tools.
 Tool cards have human-friendly, persistent URLs which include the unique tool identifier ("signalp" in this case).
 The identifier is assigned upon registration is a URL-safe derivative of (normally identical to) the supplied tool name.

 * **Query interfaces** available at https://bio.tools help *bio.tools* end-users with tool discovery and include the search bar, a compact "mini-card" view and a detailed "grid" view.
-See the `Users Guide <http://biotools.readthedocs.io/en/latest/user_guide.html>`_.
+See the `Quick Start Guide <http://biotools.readthedocs.io/en/latest/quick_start_guide.html>`_.

 * **Registration interface** enables manual creation of valid registry content and editing, including graphical editing via tabbed panes and an interactive JSON editor with inline error reporting.
 It is available to logged-on users via "Menu ...
 Add content".
-See the `Users Guide <http://biotools.readthedocs.io/en/latest/user_guide.html>`_.
+See the `Quick Start Guide <http://biotools.readthedocs.io/en/latest/quick_start_guide.html>`_.

 * `bio.tools API <http://biotools.readthedocs.io/en/latest/api_reference.html>`_ provides programmatic means to query, add and edit registry content.